urialevy/todolist/README.md

 1. Title
 1. Description (optional)
 1. Due date (optional)
-1. Priority (optional)
 1. `del` button
 1. `complete` button.
 1. `collapse` button which displays only the title in the DOM
 1. `expand` button which reveals the full task in the DOM
-1. `tag` button which will let the user add specific tags (no spaces, hyphens are fine) to the object.

 `project`s will have the following properties:

 1. Title
 1. Description (optional)
 1. Due date (optional)
-1. Priority (optional)
 1. `del` button
 1. `complete` button.
 1. `addChild` button